chanelpaten/platformer/README.md

 }
 ```

-This function accepts 5 pieces of data: `(x, y, scaleX, scaleY, immovable)`, called **parameters**, and uses that data to create a platform which is returned by the function.
+This Function accepts 5 pieces of input data: `(x, y, scaleX, scaleY, immovable)`, called **Parameters**.
+The Function uses that data to create a platform which is returned by the Function.

-Function definitions simply define how a function operates - it does not execute the code until a **function call** is made.
-A function call can be made by providing the same headline as the function definition but with actual data values, or **arguments**, in the place of the parameters.
-Here is an example of a function call to the `create` function:
+Function Declaration simply define how a function operates - it does not execute the code until a **Function Call** is made.

+Here is an example of a function call to the `createCannon` function:

 ```javascript
 createCannon(400, 200, 1, 2, true);
 ```

+A function call can be made by providing the same headline as the function definition but with actual data values, or **Arguments**, in the place of the parameters.

+Calling the Function tells the computer to jump into the Function Declaration and execute each line written in the `{ Code Block }` replacing each Parameter with an Argument.

-This function call will create a platform with an (x,y) location of `(400, 200)` with an X-Scale-Factor of `1`, ad Y-Scale-Factor of `2`, and the immovable property set to `true`.
+This Function call will create a platform with an (x,y) location of `(400, 200)` with an X-Scale-Factor of `1`, ad Y-Scale-Factor of `2`, and the immovable property set to `true`.

 ## Objective